Blaizzy/mlx-embeddings/docs/New-Maintainer-Checklist.md

 issues, or reviewing user pull requests.
 You should also be making contributions to Homebrew at least once per quarter.

-You will should watch or regularly check Homebrew/brew and/or Homebrew/homebrew-core.
+You should watch or regularly check Homebrew/brew and/or Homebrew/homebrew-core.
 Let us know which (or both) so we can grant you commit access appropriately.